Mjhiggins1811/mjhiggins1811.github.io/about.md

 permalink: /about/
 ---

-A loose collection of words that, generally speaking, are about games that I like.
+A collection of some words I've written.

 ### contact me